kry4tall/FUZZ-BFT-SMaRt/README.md

 This is a tool that implements FUZZ and message dropping on BFT-SMaRt v1.2.

 # Baseline
-To run the counter demonstration by executing the following commands, from within the main directory across four different consoles (4 replicas, to tolerate 1 fault):
+To run the counter demonstration by executing the following commands.
+(4 replicas, tolerating 1 fault):

 ```
 ./runscripts/smartrun.sh bftsmart.demo.counter.CounterServer 0